Self as a River:

 The cycle of relationship of a transiting planet to itself in your chart reveals how your natal planet works, and it moves through its phases and facets.
 T Venus trine N Venus can give an alright feeling about life, with everything flowing smoothly and effortlessly, while T Venus square N Venus could bring temporary dryness of heart, dinginess, resentment, or a need to work on a relationship.
 When you have a T Mars sextile N Mars things might go your way, but you might encounter rivalry or envy when you have T Mars opposition N Mars – yet it is still your Mars which is in operation and manifesting these circumstances.
 The solar return (birthday) is a coming-together of selfhood, giving an opportunity for an overview of the year and of your general progress, while the solar opposition can bring much into question about your way of being, with some necessary adjustments called for.

 Transit work is an ongoing work lasting for the rest of our lives.
-The same goes for visiting the toilet, but transits are more exciting!
 By being aware of what is happening astrologically, we gain a more direct, conscious experience – we can come into contact with the real nature of the Venus or Uranus in ourselves without needing recourse to others' definitions or descriptions.
-We can understand astrology and ourselves on our own terms, in our own way, and discover how there are both benefits and problems arising out of the way we move our energy, for there are at least two sides to everything!
-For in the end there is no right and no wrong: there are only outcomes.
+We can understand astrology and ourselves on our own terms, in our own way, and discover how there are both benefits and problems arising out of the way we move our energy, for there are at least two sides to everything.
+In the end there is no right and no wrong: there are simply outcomes.